 The project was tasked to and completed by a qualified Engineering consultant for design and permitting.
 The engineer has coordinated the work with all major utilities to resolve myriad conflicts.
 Because of the complexity and property impacts, additional work was conducted to assess impacted trees and property improvements, and to add exhibits for public outreach.
 Staff has conducted outreach to affected property owners, the project was advertised for bids, and two responsive bids were received, less than 5% apart.
 The bids were higher than expected; additional funding was approved to complete the project.
-The contractor has commenced construction.
+The contractor has commenced construction; frequent rains and a high groundwater table are contributing to slow progress.